EXPLAINER: What’s the impact of a Russian debt default? | Federal News Network

 Hubbard Radio Washington DC, LLC.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.

-Russia is poised to default on its foreign debt for the first time since the 1917 Bolshevik Revolution, further alienating the country from the global financial system following sanctions imposed over its war in Ukraine.
+Russia is poised to default on its foreign debt for the first time since the Bolshevik Revolution more than a century ago, further alienating the country from the global financial system following sanctions imposed over its war in Ukraine.

-The country faces a Sunday night deadline to meet a 30-day grace period on interest payments originally due May 27.
+A 30-day grace period on interest payments originally due May 27 expired Sunday.
 But it could take time to confirm a default.

-Russia is poised to default on its foreign debt for the first time since the 1917 Bolshevik Revolution, further alienating the country from the global financial system following sanctions imposed over its war in Ukraine.
+Russia is poised to default on its foreign debt for the first time since the Bolshevik Revolution more than a century ago, further alienating the country from the global financial system following sanctions imposed over its war in Ukraine.

-The country faces a Sunday night deadline to meet a 30-day grace period on interest payments originally due May 27.
+A 30-day grace period on interest payments originally due May 27 expired Sunday.
 But it could take time to confirm a default.

 “While there is a possibility that some magic could occur” and Russia gets the money through financial institutions to bondholders despite sanctions, “nobody’s making that bet,” said Jay S. Auslander, a top sovereign debt lawyer at the firm of Wilk Auslander in New York.
 “The overwhelming probability is they won’t be able to because no bank is going to move the money.”